Mileena28/Mileena28.github.io/_posts/2025-07-03-the-procedure-that-shouldnt-exist.md

 Andrea McDonald, a graduate student at the University of Pennsylvania, struggled to get funding for her research on long-term VCUG effects.
 In 2022, she managed to conduct a small pilot study with twenty-one participants that suggested VCUG patients were more likely than control groups to experience depression and PTSD symptoms.

-*"If we want to do anything serious in public health, I want to see the money show up,"* McDonald said. *"We need to get more people and institutions invested."*
+> *"If we want to do anything serious in public health, I want to see the money show up.
+We need to get more people and institutions invested."*

 The money isn't showing up because the medical establishment doesn't want the answers.
 They've built an entire diagnostic framework around a procedure that systematically traumatizes children, and admitting that would require massive systemic change.